 The diet’s effect on your cholesterol level depends on the types of protein and fat you choose to eat.
-The South Beach meal plan reduces your intake of saturated fats, which should lower your LDL cholesterol.
+The South Beach meal plan reduces your intake of saturated fats, which could lower your LDL cholesterol.

 How long before I see results?

 Lowering cholesterol levels with healthy dietary choices takes time.
 Some research on plant-based diets has seen small results in as little as